rtCamp/docs.rtcamp.com/rtbiz/core/dev/access-control/index.md

 ##### `public static $modules = array();`

-An array of registered plugin modules with rtBiz for Rt_Access_Control
+An array of registered plugin modules with rtBiz for Rtbiz_Access_Control

 #### Methods